edgonzalesjr/Automated-Log-and-Threat-Analysis/README.md

 ## Disclaimer

-The sole goals of the projects and activities here are education and ethical cybersecurity research.
+The sole goals of the projects and activities here are for education and ethical cybersecurity research.
 All work was conducted in controlled environments, such as paid cloud spaces, private labs, and online cybersecurity education platforms.
 Online learning and cloud tasks adhered closely to all usage guidelines.
 Never use these projects for improper or unlawful purposes.
 It is always prohibited to break into any computer system or network.
 Any misuse of the provided information or code is not the responsibility of the author or authors.